 Assessing what's important

-The IB creates its own, internationally-benchmarked assessment to ensure that students are challenged to think critically, rather than simply being able to recall knowledge.
+The organization creates its own, internationally-benchmarked assessment to ensure that students are challenged to think critically, rather than simply being able to recall knowledge – encouraging students to take ownership of their learning, be risk-takers, practice self-management skills, in a safe, learning environment.
 The IB's approach to assessment is widely recognized and respected: the best universities in the world actively seek out IB students, and the organization always stays true to its core mission—to assess what is important to measure, not what is easy to measure.
-The curricula are designed to allow teachers to be passionate about their subjects and focus students not only on content, but also on how they think and learn.
+The curricula are designed to allow teachers to be passionate about their subjects and focus students not only on content, but also on how they think and learn – motivating teachers and reinventing a passion for teaching.

 - The Primary Years Programme (PYP), for students aged 3 to 12, focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.